The Design of Slang’s Intermediate Representation (IR)

 Like Swift, we do not use an explicit CPS representation, but instead find a middle ground of a traditional SSA IR where instead of phi instructions basic blocks have parameters.
 The first N instructions in a Slang basic block are its parameters, each of which is an IRParam instruction.

-A block that would have had N phi instrutions now has N parameters, but the parameters do not have operands.
+A block that would have had N phi instructions now has N parameters, but the parameters do not have operands.
 Instead, a branch instruction that targets that block will have N arguments to match the parameters, representing the values to be assigned to the parameters when this control-flow edge is taken.

 This encoding is equivalent in what it represents to traditional phi instructions, but nicely solves the problems outlined above: